Please ensure Javascript is enabled for purposes of website accessibility

 Wayland is a suburban community of approximately 14,000 people located eighteen miles west of the city of Boston.
 The town is recognized for its excellent school system and fine recreational facilities including a lake, ponds, a beach, boating, ski and hiking trails, and public vegetable gardens.

-The Wayland Free Public Library (WFPL or “the Library”) has an illustrious history as one of the nation’s first tax-supported libraries for the public.
-An elected board of six trustees governs the library.
-They are responsible for hiring a director to administer their policies and carry out the mission of the institution.
-The library is heavily used and hours are generous.
+The Wayland Free Public Library (“the Library”) has an illustrious history as one of the nation’s first publicly tax-supported libraries.
+An elected board of six Trustees governs the Library.
+They are responsible for hiring a Director to administer the Board’s policies and carry out the mission of the institution.
+The Library is one of 41 member libraries in the Minuteman Library Network providing access to a wide array of print and non-print materials which can be requested from other libraries in the network through interlibrary loan.

 Mission Statement